[Last updated 9th November, 2018]

 Drinks: Water, herbal tea

-Important considerations before you trial a low histamine diet
+Important considerations before you trial a low-histamine diet

 Significant dietary restrictions can affect nutritional status at any age (11).

 Therefore, the risk–benefit ratio must be considered first when contemplating any form of elimination diet.
-Much like a low FODMAP diet, a low histamine diet excludes multiple nutrient-dense foods that provide health benefits.
+Much like a low FODMAP diet, a low-histamine diet excludes multiple nutrient-dense foods that provide health benefits.

 Not appropriate for young children

-Low chemical diets are becoming increasingly popular for young children despite the lack of evidence they help.
+Low chemical diets are becoming increasingly popular for young children despite the lack of evidence that they help.